LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 ### Root Entries, Context Entries, and Domains

 On Intel VT-d systems, the IOMMU uses a hierarchy of tables to map a requester ID to an address translation structure.
-AMD-Vi uses a conceptually equivalent design — a Device Table maps requester IDs directly to I/O Page Table roots — so the same model applies regardless of vendor.
+AMD-Vi uses a conceptually equivalent design, a Device Table maps requester IDs directly to I/O Page Table roots, so the same model applies regardless of vendor.

 At a high level, the lookup looks like this: